groupoasys/Comparison_non_linear_solvers/README.md

 ## How to perform a solver comparison of a new optimization problem?

-This section explains the steps to follow if a comparison of the solvers want to be performed on a new optimization problem.
+This section explains the steps to follow if a comparison of the solvers wants to be performed on a new optimization problem.
 First, a folder with the name of the optimization problem should be created.
 This folder should contain three subfolders and a `main` file.
 The role of each of the folders is explained in the *Examples* section.
 Then, a script named `main_name_of_the_problem.py` is built.
 This script contains the preamble in which the possible variables saved in the environment are deleted and which automatically changes the directory: